dart-lang/site-www/src/_articles/archive/zones.md

 you can install your own custom _uncaught error handler_ to a new zone to intercept and handle uncaught errors however you prefer.

-The simplest way to introduce a new zone with an uncaught error handler is to use `runZoneGuarded`.
-Its `onError` callback becomes the uncaught error handler of a new zone, and handles any synchronous errors thrown by the call as well.
+To introduce a new zone with an uncaught error handler, use the `runZoneGuarded` method.
+Its `onError` callback becomes the uncaught error handler of a new zone.
+This callback handles any synchronous errors that the call throws.

 <!-- run_zoned1.dart -->
 {% prettify dart tag=pre+code %}